Lay Employee Pension System

 |You are a school serving children of any age and have a defined contribution plan with The Church Pension Fund or TIAA-CREF||

-We encourage you to choose a lay pension plan at this time and send us your adoption agreement.
+We encourage you to adopt a lay pension plan now.
 While the plan does not become active until you enroll employees, this step will facilitate enrollment if and when you do.

-Employers may also provide pensions for lay employees scheduled to work fewer than 1,000 hours per year, but are not required to do so.
+You may also provide a defined contribution plan for those employees scheduled to work fewer than 1,000 hours a year so that they can save their own money for retirement, though you are not required to do so.

-If you are required to adopt a Church Pension Fund pension plan, you have a choice of two plans:
+If you are required to adopt a Church Pension Fund pension plan, you have a choice of two types of plans:

 - Defined Contribution Plan.
 Employer contributes at least 5% of the employee’s compensation and matches employee contributions up to another 4% of compensation.
-Employer may contribute more, provided the total contribution equals at least 9%.
-Download the DC Plan Adoption Agreement.
+Employer may contribute more and match less, provided the total contribution equals at least 9%.

 - Defined Benefit Plan.
-Employer contributes at least 9% of the employee’s compensation.
+Employer contributes the required 9% assessment of an employee’s compensation.

-Under the Internal Revenue Code, churches and qualified church-controlled organizations (QCCOs) are exempt from certain legal requirements that apply to non-QCCOs (including the non-discrimination and universal availability requirements).
-Your adoption agreement has questions for you to answer that will assist you in your determination of your QCCO or non-QCCO status.
+Under the Internal Revenue Code, churches and qualified church-controlled organizations (QCCOs) are exempt from certain legal requirements that apply to non-QCCOs (including, for a defined contribution plan, the non-discrimination and universal availability requirements).
+The defined contribution plan adoption agreement has questions for you to answer that will assist you in your determination of your QCCO or non-QCCO status.
 Below is a short discussion of the definitions of church, QCCO, and non-QCCO for your reference.
 If, after reviewing the adoption agreement, you need additional assistance to determine whether your organization is a church, QCCO, or a non-QCCO, please call us toll free at (855) 215-5990, Monday - Friday, 8:30AM - 8:00PM ET (excluding holidays) or e-mail us at firstname.lastname@example.org .

 Download the sample annual notice.